roycao/data-ring/README.md

 # data-ring

-empowering people to integrate data easily and safely
+Empowering people to integrate data easily and safely